Hellrunner2k/ComfyUI-HellrunnersMagicalNodes/README.md

 This node optionally separates the generation data from the image.

 ## Thermal Latenator
 Makes empty Latents with 100% seed control.
-You can also ressed lanetnts.
+You can also ressed latents.